ndresx/redux-ops/README.md

 Each Operation has its own id.
 Depending on the use case, it should be either unique, or can simply be re-used.
 An app initialization doesn't necessarily require a unique id, whereas multiple requests of the same topic/action might do.

-Based on the example before, we can achieve this by wrapping the first initiator action into the `uniqueOp` function, which modifies the returned actions to inject this unique id.
+Based on the example before, we can achieve this by wrapping the first initiator action into the `opUnique` function, which modifies the returned actions to inject this unique id.

 ##### Auto-generated Id